 Attacking a settlement should never be taken lightly.
 Sieging a settlement requires a significant investment in resources and influence by the attackers.
 Lesser military options like feuds and the occasional Holding capture, or diplomatic options like trade agreements or tribute payments, are often the best ways of solving problems between companies and/or settlements.
 However, when those options fail, here's what a company needs to siege a settlement.

 The second order of business is to acquire a source of bulk resources to keep the Siege Engines active.
 Unlike other outposts, Siege Camps don't provide bulk resources, so the Siege Engines need to be manually stocked with bulk resources to keep them active and doing damage.
+Between the heavy siege equipment and the bulk resources, some mule saddlebags would also be helpful.

 Finally, the attacking companies will need enough influence to place and upgrade all the required siege equipment.
 If the attacking companies are attached to settlements, then the founding companies of those settlements will need enough influence to feud the target's founding company.
 If the attacking companies are unattached, then they need enough influence to also feud the target's founding company themselves.
 Whenever feuds are required throughout the process, they must be between founding companies unless the attacking company is unattached.

-Once everything is nearly prepared, all attacking parties need to send an email to email@example.com stating the target settlement and the attacking companies/settlements, along with which character (or characters) will be given control of the target settlement if the siege succeeds.
+Once everything is nearly prepared, all attacking parties need to send an email to firstname.lastname@example.org stating the target settlement and the attacking companies/settlements, along with which character (or characters) will be given control of the target settlement if the siege succeeds.
 This email should be sent well in advance of any planned siege so that the GMs and the attackers can work out an official start time for the siege.
-At the agreed time, a GM will verify that the attackers have everything needed for the attack (including that the siege equipment is stored at an attacking or NPC settlement), and will also record the target settlement's current bulk resource stockpiles, settlement level, PvP windows and settlement structures.
+At the agreed time, a GM will verify that the attackers have everything needed for the attack (including that the siege equipment is stored at an attacking settlement), and will also record the target settlement's current bulk resource stockpiles, settlement level, PvP windows and settlement structures.

 After everything is verified and recorded, the attackers post a war declaration under the General Public forum.
 This declaration must list all settlements or individual companies participating in the attack.
 From here on out, the attackers must maintain feuds against the targeted settlement and/or one of its territory-holding companies throughout the bulk of the target's PvP windows.
 The attackers must also pay a weekly Settlement Warfare Deposit to a GM of 1 Copper Coin for each point of Settlement Defenses the target has for the duration of the war, half of which will be given to the victor at the end of the war (attacker wins by defeating the settlement, target wins by retaining settlement ownership).